 Note: If the applicant is a business entity every officer, director, manager and general partner will require an IIC.

-3. When made available by OMP, complete and submit application(s) for a conditional license and pay the appropriate fee(s).
+3. Complete and submit application(s) for a conditional license and pay the appropriate fee(s).
 Tip: Forms completed online will likely be processed faster.

 4. Within 90 days of the OMP determining all application forms, required attachments and criminal history record checks are complete, it will either deny the license or issue a non-renewable conditional license valid for one year.